yuvii-b/url-shortener/README.md

 - 🌐 HTTP server to redirect shortened URLs
 - 💾 SQLite-based database for persistent storage
 - 🖥️ Console UI for URL input and management
-- 🖥️ Web based UI for user friendly environmnet
+- 🖥️ Web based UI for user friendly environment
 - 🐧 Compatible with Linux via WSL (Windows Subsystem for Linux)

 ## How It Works

-1. User enters a URL in the console app.
+1. User enters a long URL via CLI or web UI.
-2. The app stores a hash of the URL in a SQLite database.
+2. The URL is hashed and stored in a SQLite database.
-3. An HTTP server listens on `localhost:8080` and redirects requests like `http://localhost:8080/123456` to the original URL.
+3. An HTTP server listens on `localhost:8080`.
+4. Requests to `http://localhost:8080/<shortcode>` are redirected to the original URL.

 ## Requirements